SModelS/smodels/docs/manual/source/BasicInput.rst

 ^^^^^^^^^^^^^^^^

-The definition of the BSM states and their quantum numbers can be provided either in two formats:
+The definition of the BSM states and their quantum numbers can be provided in either of the following two formats:

 * as a python module, as illustrated in :download:`mssm.py <images/mssm.py>`,
 * or as a SLHA file containing :ref:`QNUMBERS blocks <qnumberSLHA>` (see :download:`mssmQNumbers.slha <images/mssmQNumbers.slha>`).